phaethonp/we-ai/readme.md

 >**Investment Attraction:** The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.

-### This framework could enable a new platform-based business model.
+### This framework enables a new platform-based business model for Property Development.
+There are two connected phases.
+# Pre-Development Platform.
 What it is and why it matters?
-This platform could significantly disrupt the property development industry, creating new opportunities for architects, investors, and contractors, and leading to a more diverse, efficient, and innovative industry.
-Features: incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.<br><br>
+This platform could significantly disrupt the property development industry, creating new opportunities for architects, investors, and contractors, and leading to a more diverse, efficient, and innovative industry. <br><br>

 **Investors Posing Needs:** Investors express needs, directly **partnering with architects and contractors**<br><br>
 **Architects Initiating Projects:** Architects gain control, driving innovation through direct investor partnerships.<br><br>